 The pandemic scenario is the subject of a specific plan, with the premises remaining available with a health protocol and an occupancy gauge adapted to the severity of the epidemic.
-This plan was updated in light of the COVID-19 health crisis.
-During which EdR France activated its Emergency and Business Continuity Plan from 17 March 2020 to 14 March 2022, the date on which the working protocol applicable to companies was abolished; on 14 April 2022, an agreement on teleworking was signed within EdR France, giving employees the opportunity to benefit from one or two days of teleworking per week.
+This plan was updated to take account of the COVID-19 health crisis, during which EdR France activated its crisis management and business continuity plan from 17 March 2020 to 14 March 2022, the date on which the working protocol applicable to companies was removed.
+On 14 April 2022, an agreement on remote working was signed within EdR France, giving employees the opportunity to benefit from one or two days of remote working per week.
 All internal employees were equipped with secure VPN laptops.